reofori/Web-Solution-with-WordPress/self-study.md

     - When partitioning the disk `/dev/xvdd`, I created a new partition for the web application using the `8E00` type for **Linux LVM**.

 - **LVM (Logical Volume Management)**:
   - LVM allows me to manage disk space more flexibly than traditional partitions by creating **physical volumes**, **volume groups**, and **logical volumes**.
-With LVM, I can resize volumes, create snapshots, or combine multiple physical disks into one logical unit.
+With LVM, I can resize volumes, create snapshots, or combine multiple physical disks into one logical unit..
   - **Example**:
     - After partitioning, I turned the partition into a physical volume (`pvcreate`), added it to a volume group (`vgcreate`), and created logical volumes (`lvcreate`) for the application and logs.